 Mapping European Port City Territories: From Understanding to Design

 After the soft launch of Port City Atlas this summer, TU Delft and PortCityFutures, together with nai010 publishers, are organizing the official launch of the Atlas.
 During this evening, the Atlas will be used to stimulate a dialogue with various experts and decision makers.
 We will discuss the European and national context of port city territories and zoom in on the territory of the Port of Rotterdam.
 The focus will be on how the results of the project or mapping-based research can be used to speculate about the future of port territories through education, planning and design.

-Authors Carola Hein and Yvonne van Mil will share their expertise and talk with several guests, amongst others: Caya Hein (AIVP), Kersten Nabielek (PBL), Helmut Thoele (Province South Holland), Alankrita Sarkar (Deltametropool), Martijn van Weert (City of the Hague/Port of Scheveningen), Mina Akhavan and Maria Elena Buslacchi (PortCityFutures), Reinout Rutte and Han Meyer (TU Delft), Merten Nefs (Erasmus University), Paolo De Martino (IUAV and TU Delft) and Paul Gerritsen (Deltametropool).
+Authors Carola Hein, Yvonne van Mil and Lucija Ažman-Momirski will share their expertise and talk with several guests, amongst others: Caya Hein (AIVP), Kersten Nabielek (PBL), Helmut Thoele (Province South Holland), Alankrita Sarkar (Deltametropool), Martijn van Weert (City of the Hague/Port of Scheveningen), Mina Akhavan and Maria Elena Buslacchi (PortCityFutures), Reinout Rutte and Han Meyer (TU Delft), Merten Nefs (Erasmus University), Paolo De Martino (IUAV and TU Delft) and Paul Gerritsen (Deltametropool).

 Date: 05 October